How To Get Your Maryland Medical Marijuana Card

 What are the qualifying conditions that allow me to receive my medical marijuana card certification?

 Any severe condition for which other medical treatments have been ineffective could qualify for medical cannabis.
 PTSD, depression, cancer, autism, headaches, back pain, chronic pain, chronic anxiety, glaucoma, seizures, severe nausea, muscle spasms, anorexia, cachexia, and wasting syndrome are just a few of the qualifying conditions/symptoms.
-Feel free to call or text us any time at 240-356-1000 to find out if your condition qualifies.
+Feel free to call us at 1-877-242-0362 or text us at 240-356-1000 to find out if your condition qualifies.

 Where can I fax my medical records so they can be viewed by the physician at my evaluation appointment?